Bayesian Posteriors with Stellar Population Synthesis on GPUs: GPU-Parallel SPS Inference

 In Figure~\ref{fig:GPUvsCPUruntimes} we show the runtime for our Bayesian inference pipeline.
 The horizontal axis shows how many galaxies are in the sample for which posteriors were derived; the vertical axis shows the wall-clock time in node minutes; we show computational performance for three different exercises: HMC run on GPUs and CPUs, as well as an alternative gradient-based posterior sampler implemented in {\tt Blackjax}, the No-U-Turn Sampler \citep[NUTS,][]{hoffman_gelman_2014_nuts}, on GPUs.
 We run each sampler for $N_{\rm steps}=3000$ steps, with an adaptation phase of $100$ steps, using the exact same target data and sampler settings.
 We selected $N_{\rm steps}$ to strike a balance between having a high fraction of chains that fully converge, and having a fast runtime.
 For $N_{\rm steps}=3000$, more than $85\%$ of the fits have fully converged for both HMC and NUTS; the remaining fits are typically close to convergence, and require an additional $\sim N_{\rm steps};$ a small portion of outliers typically requires adjusting the starting point of the chain.

 The most striking feature of Figure~\ref{fig:GPUvsCPUruntimes} is the performance of HMC on GPUs: there is virtually no increase in wall-clock time with $N_{\rm chains}\lesssim 2000.$ This reflects both the nature of the GPU architecture as well as the design of our pipeline.
 GPU computations achieve especially high performance on problems where the same work runs in parallel across many independent GPU threads.
 For the case of the {\tt Blackjax} implementation of HMC, it is straightforward to parallelize the computation so that each chain is run on an independent GPU thread; since the HMC algorithm does not require iterative calculations in between steps, then each chain requires the same amount of work, and so the chains proceed in lock-step with each other for the pre-determined number of samples.
-With these considerations in mind, our strategy to optimize these computations is to fit as many independent chains as can fit on the GPU memory; once the available memory is saturated, the runtime begins to rise sharply, which for our benchmark we find occurs for $N_{\rm chains}\gtrsim10^4.$
+With these considerations in mind, our strategy to optimize these computations is to fit as many independent chains as can fit in the GPU memory; once the available memory is saturated, the runtime begins to rise sharply, which for our benchmark we find occurs for $N_{\rm chains}\gtrsim10^4$.
+For reference, on the Swing machine we used at Argonne\footnote{https://www.lcrc.anl.gov/systems}, a single GPU has $40$GB of memory; on Amazon Web Services (AWS), one typically uses instances with $16$GB memory, or up to $80$GB for the more powerful systems.
+Doubling the GPU memory doubles the number of galaxies that can be processed at once on a single GPU.
+For galaxy samples too large to fit in the memory of a single GPU, it is straightforward to divide the sample into subsets, and process each subset on a different GPU in parallel with MPI.

 For the case of a CPU node with $N_{\rm cpu}=30,$ running different HMCs in parallel on independent cores results in nearly constant runtimes for $N_{\rm chains} < N_{\rm cpu},$ and then increases essentially linearly with $N_{\rm chains}.$ For larger number of chains, $N_{\rm chains}\gtrsim1000,$ the CPU-node calculation is $\sim$15x slower than its GPU-node equivalent.
 Note also that for $N_{\rm chains} \lesssim 100$ the CPU-node computation is significantly faster, due to the latency of initially transferring data from CPU to GPU, and so the GPU only provides a performance benefit to analyses with large galaxy samples.